Dutch flower industry continues to wither amid coronavirus

-NAALDWIJK, Netherlands, March 30 (Reuters) - Despite picture-perfect spring weather outside, the Dutch flower industry has continued to wilt amid the coronavirus crisis after suffering a sharp initial shock two weeks ago.
+NAALDWIJK, Netherlands (Reuters) - Despite picture-perfect spring weather outside, the Dutch flower industry has continued to wilt amid the coronavirus crisis after suffering a sharp initial shock two weeks ago.

 Growers are preserving what they can in storage or fields, but the reality is that the majority of this year’s cut flower harvest will likely go to waste.